NYPL/mailListener/README.md

 # NYPL Mail Listener

-This package is intended to be used as a Lambda-based Node.js/PHP Bib Service using the [NYPL PHP Microservice Starter](https://github.com/NYPL/php-microservice-starter).
+This package is intended to be used as a Lambda-based Node.js/PHP Listener to listen to a Kinesis Stream.

+It uses the
+[NYPL PHP Microservice Starter](https://github.com/NYPL/php-microservice-starter).

 This package adheres to [PSR-1](http://www.php-fig.org/psr/psr-1/),